Sears Orchestra – A Chamarrita Nova

 Madeira, on the other hand, fared the worst.
 Paul Vernon has noted that in the 1950s, Decca issued some 33rpm EPs featuring Madeiran folk music, therefore it’s possible that 78s do exist, but he hadn’t documented any, nor have I. There were some commercial pop discs by Portuguese band leaders where songs were credited as being Madeiran, but in fact are simply pop songs.

 Now, to the Azores.
 Throughout the 20th century, due to varying economic problems, Azoreans immigrated to North America, primarily settling in coastal New England towns, but also places like Toronto and Alameda County, California.
 In 1919, there were approximately 100,000 Azoreans in the United States.
-One would think that such a sizable immigrant population would warrant some original folk music being recorded!
+One would think that such a sizable immigrant population would warrant a substantial amount of original folk music being recorded!
 For example, there were only a few thousand Albanian-Americans in the United States at that time, and discs of Albanian music were issued on both major and independent labels.
-But, that was not the case with music of the Azores – at least not until the 1940s.
+But, that was not the case with music of the Azores.

-The only known early commercial recordings of Azorean folk music were made in Oakland, California, on a vaguely mysterious, independent label named after its proprietor: Anthony Sears.
+Apart from a group named the Açoriano Quintette that recorded a handful of rare tracks in 1923 for Victor (and which I’ve not heard or seen), the only other early commercial recordings of Azorean folk music were made in Oakland, California, on a vaguely mysterious, independent label named after its proprietor: Anthony Sears.
 Their pressings were lousy – grainy and noisy, and sometimes with pressing defects such as dents.
 However, they are wonderfully rootsy, unpolished performances, likely made under non-professional conditions, and possibly recorded by family members and friends.
 Virtually no information exists on the web about these recordings.
 Who was Anthony Sears, and what was his story?